maniartech/gotime/README.md

 - [x] Software dealing with date range calculations and comparisons.
 - [x] Projects where standard time package features are insufficient or cumbersome.

-Temporal stands out by offering features that are either missing or not as user-friendly in the standard time package, making it an invaluable addition to any Go developer's toolkit.
+The `gotime` stands out by offering features that are either missing or not as user-friendly in the standard time package, making it an invaluable addition to any Go developer's toolkit.

 ## Installation